 Besides electronic distractions like social media, the following hidden triggers and reasons all add up to sabotaging your best productive instincts.
 Once you realize this, you will certainly wonder how you let so much time go by without noticing them.

 It is said that procrastination is the baby of perfectionism.
 They go hand in hand.
 Often, the inflexible mind of the perfectionist falls into procrastination rather than facing the unattainable goals he has set.

 You set extremely unrealistic goals, and then brutally criticize yourself when the inevitable failure happens.
 The scariest part of this is how often you will see this in the world around you.

 2) Fear of failure

 You don’t need to be a perfectionist to live in fear of failure, self-doubt, and downright ego kicking.
-Many put off a task just because they are afraid of the consequences, or they don’t have enough information to complete it properly.
+Many put off an important task just because they are afraid of the consequences, or they don't have enough information to complete it properly.

 Anxiety and stress are real obstacles toward productivity.
 Just that realization alone makes it worth you staying here and continuing the reading!

 3) Paralyzing hurdles

 Often, we procrastinate because we have to jump through a lot of hurdles before we start doing what we actually want to do.